ThinkIQ-Labs/SMIP-.NET-SDK/README.md

 - Quantity
 - Thing (the base class for most object types in the smip)
 - TimeSeries (a time series record with timestamp, intvalue, and an example of timezone conversion using NodaTime)

+The list can easily be extended as needed.

 ``` C#
 // get quantities